esraaelsharqawy98/furniro-ecommerce-website/README.md

 ### Routing

 The application uses react-router-dom for routing.
-The routes are defined in App.jsx, with a central Layout component that includes common elements like Header and Footer.
+The routes are defined in App.jsx, with a central Layout component that includes common elements like Header , Features and Footer.
 State Management

 State management is handled using Zustand.
 The state stores for managing the cart and other application state are located in the store/ directory.